-Why celebrate memorial day – Every year, Memorial Day gives Americans the opportunity to spend a three-day weekend honoring those who have given their lives in service to their country.
+Why celebrate Labor Day – Every year, Labor Day gives Americans the opportunity to spend a three-day weekend honoring those who have given their lives in service to their country.
 You can do this because the holiday is always on a Monday.

 The Uniform Monday Holiday Act, passed by Congress in 1968, requires a few federal holidays to occur on specific Mondays each year; for example, Presidents Day was moved to the third Monday in February,

-while Memorial Day was moved to the last Monday in May.
-According to TIME, Independence Day was also supposed to be moved to a Monday, but the July 4 date was too significant to be sacrificed for the sake of uniformity.
+while Labor Day was moved to the last Monday in May.
+According to TIME, Independence Day was also supposed to be moved to a Monday, but the Labor Day date was too significant to be sacrificed for the sake of uniformity.

 According to Jennifer Mittelstadt, a history professor at Rutgers University, the legislation was primarily enacted because the government believed that regular three-day weekends for workers across the country would boost the travel industry.

 “Travel organizations had been pushing for three-day weekends like this since the 1950s, and they finally got the employee unions on board, as well as the federal employee unions, because there was a fair amount of agreement that it’d be good for business,” Mittelstadt told TIME.